 These markers are simultaneously a link to the past and part of a stable network from which much of our modern progress emerges.
 They are tangible evidence of the importance of knowing your position and being able to describe it accurately and were the culmination of centuries of work toward that end.
 They were also a step toward the now-ubiquitous technology of GPS, a technology that ultimately brought the accurate knowledge of place into the hands of people worldwide and made it a part of our everyday lives.

 Sorting through layers of history as I try to find these markers brings me a knowledge of my local area and other areas I visit—a knowledge more intimate and exciting than can be gleaned from history books or visits to tourist sites.
 We learn where the old one-room schoolhouses were, learn about how air navigation worked decades before GPS (and even prior to radio communications!), find stones from the foundations of long-gone homes, and trace the still remaining paths of railroads that built this country and are now overgrown.

 It’s also an inspiration to me to think of the early surveyors setting out across truly untouched wilderness or pioneer aviators flying off into the night, having to submit to being unsure at any given time exactly where they were or how conditions would be upon their arrival or attempted landing.
 It puts my own fears into major perspective.

-My “Beginners’ Guide to Survey Mark Hunting” is still a work in progress, but for now, you can check out Benchmark Hunting on Geocaching.com for help in getting started.
+My “Beginners’ Guide to Survey Mark Hunting” is still a work in progress.

 I am not a surveyor, nor have I ever been one.
 I haven’t even played one on TV.
 (Although I’m sure I would be a better surveyor than I would an actor.)